WellingtonNico/conhecendo-rails/README.md

 install other version with libpq already included for the gem to can find the lib, even setting correct path to run bundle install, it cant find libpq with brew postgres

+* Addons
+the gem activerecord-session_store was added, so for the sessions to be saved you must run the command "rails g active_record:session_migration" before "rails db:migrate" for the first time